Deploying Laravel Applications from GitHub to Your Server

 - Static analysis: add

-. - Asset builds: run
+phpstanorpint. - Asset builds: run

-before deploy. - Release rollbacks: maintain versioned release dirs on server.
+npm run productionbefore deploy. - Release rollbacks: maintain versioned release dirs on server.

-tests, builds, and deploys your Laravel app—freeing you to focus on code, not deployments.
+With this setup, every push to main tests, builds, and deploys your Laravel app—freeing you to focus on code, not deployments.